 The C.crane CC Skywave is perhaps the aptest product for this brand primarily due to the fact that it includes a wide variety of different bandwidths not normally included with portable radios many of which are simply relevant for specialized fields or, more likely, hobbyists.

 For example, on top of the AM/FM and even the NOAA channels which are common enough, the C.crane CC Skywave goes the extra mile to include shortwave and air band channels as well even if you are unlikely to make direct use of the information.
 Even better, this is a completely digital portable radio providing great tuning precision as well as 400 memory presets.
-Finally, this is by far one of the best portable radio we saw for listening to talk radio and other AM radio stations.
+Finally, this is by far one of the portable radio we saw for listening to talk radio and other AM radio stations.

 Kaito is not actually a specialized manufacturer of radios of any sort and instead focuses more on providing sustainable, solar power solutions for consumer needs.
-Considering how the company got its start, it should come to an as little surprise to those with a little knowledge of the market that the Kaito KA500 tops our list as the best portable emergency radio.
+Considering how the company got its start, it should come to an as little surprise to those with a little knowledge of the market that the Kaito KA500 tops our list as the portable radio.

 Excellent Charging Functions